When and how to apply

-Financial aid that is over and above the student's tuition, fees and, if applicable, bookstore charge is refunded by BankMobile according the student's instructions.
-Refund options include electronic deposit to your bank, disbursement to a BankMobile Vibe account, or check.
+Financial aid that is over and above the student's tuition, fees and, if applicable, bookstore charge is refunded by BankMobile Disbursements, a technology solution powered by BMTX, Inc., according the student's instructions.
+Visit this link for more information: https://bankmobiledisbursements.com/refundchoices/.

-If you have questions about BankMobile or disbursement of financial aid, contact Gateway Student Services.
+If you have questions about BankMobile Disbursements or disbursement of financial aid, contact Gateway Student Services.

 Changes in enrollment/withdrawal from all courses

 If a student withdraws from all courses before the 60 percent point of the semester, the federal financial aid disbursed is subject to the “Federal Return to Title IV” refund policy.
 Read complete details.